Title: Stock broker, builder, last manager/board member of Mount Moriah Cemetery

 Another grounds foreman lived in the apartment, then another who was fired in 1987 after

 breaking into a mausoleum and stealing the skull of the deceased.
-Lydia played an active role managing the office, frequently placing ads like this to keep up with maintenance by a crew of three or four men.
-A former office worker explained that she advised the foreman which lots were to have more attention under “perpetual care” but burial work always came first.
+Lydia played an active role managing the office into the 1990s and early 2000s, frequently placing ads like this to keep up with maintenance through a crew of three or four men.
+A former office worker explained that Lydia advised the foreman which lots were to have more attention under “perpetual care,” but burial work always came first.

 Keeping Up

 A cemetery is the only business that has to service what it sells – forever.
-This cemetery was an incorporated, for-profit business but as its reputation spread, sales declined and income fell.
+This cemetery was an incorporated, for-profit business but as its reputation (and the reputation of the neighborhood) spread, sales declined and income fell.
 Expenses like salaries, equipment, utilities, and taxes continued to increase with inflation.
 Repairs that weren’t essential weren’t made.
 Even essential maintenance got only minimal attention.

 Without walls as a deterrent, people who wanted to do bad things found a convenient place to do them.
 Gravestones were toppled, monuments and mausoleums were desecrated.
 It became a haven for drug dealing, prostitution, and the dumping of trash, mattresses, tires, and even cars.

 Horatio must have known from the start that there was little he could do to put a dent in it.
-Police protection alone, even from two different jurisdictions, would not be enough.
+Police protection from the two different jurisdictions could only patrol the perimeter.
 Under such circumstances, stress was probably a factor in his death in 2004 at age 66.

 Post Mortem

-For the next seven years there was someone paying bills, making payroll, accepting new burials, and keeping the books.
-Someone was there to install gravestones, cut some grass, and keep up with maintenance and repairs to some extent.
+For the next seven years after Horatio’s death, there were employees cutting grass, digging graves, paying bills, making payroll and keeping the books.
 The business continued until the money ran out.
-That happened after the last burial took place on April 6, 2011.
+The last burial took place on April 6, 2011.

-After 156 years, the lights were turned off and the gates were locked to the cemetery that nobody legally owned.
+After 156 years, the lights were turned off, a message was left on the answering machine, and the gates were locked to the cemetery that nobody legally owned.
 Its fate would be decided in the appropriately named “Orphans’ Court” of Philadelphia.
-In 2013 the Mount Moriah Preservation Corporation was established by the city and the borough of Yeadon as the temporary receiver.
+In 2013 the Mount Moriah Preservation Corporation was established by the city and the borough of Yeadon as the temporary receiver, but prospects for new ownership were never good.

 Support the Friends of Mount Moriah